 Moving a Software RAID Cloud Block Storage Volume from One Cloud Server to Another

 This article describes how to move a software RAID Cloud Block Storage volume from one Cloud Server to another.
-You might want to perform this task when you need to build to a larger Performance server.
+You might want to perform this task when you need to build to a larger General Purpose server.

 Before you can perform this task, you must have a software RAID volume.
-For information about creating a RAID volume, see Configuring a Software RAID on a Linux Performance Cloud Server.
+For information about creating a RAID volume, see Configuring a Software RAID on a Linux General Purpose Cloud Server.

 Detach the RAID Volume